moojink/RDBMS/out/production/proj2/README.txt

-(CURRENTLY IN PROGRESS: Implementing Database language parser)
+(IN PROGRESS: Implementing Database language parser)

-This is the capstone project in UC Berkeley's CS 61B, where you implement a database management system that a user can interact with via a language similar to SQL.
+This is the capstone project in UC Berkeley's CS 61B, where you implement a relational database management system that a user can interact with through a language similar to SQL.

 I learned how to:
     1.)
 Design and implement a Table structure by experimenting with different